uva-responsibleai/fall-24/safety/mar-25.md

 <img src='./images/visualattack.PNG' width=400>

 As technology increases in complexity so does its user input.
 From the LLMs came the development of VLMs, which take in input of images and text to construct an answer using both modals.
-As seen in the above figure, the authors of [49] explain that when given text of a adversarial question an LLM may be able to successfully censor the information from the user, however, when using visual input an attacker can design an image to circumvent the models ethical barriers without using text that can be monitored and then the text can ask an adversarial question that will then not be censored anymore.
+As seen in the above figure, the authors of [49] explain that when given text of a adversarial question an LLM may be able to successfully censor the information from the user, however, when using visual input an attacker can design an image to circumvent the model's ethical barriers without using text that can be monitored and then the text can ask an adversarial question that will then not be censored anymore.
 The authors of this paper designed two types of images: benign panda images tainted with an attack and noise data that is a valid image but does not look like anything to a user.

 The author of [49] argued that adding modes to a system only opens the system up to more attacks.
 In other words, as the use of VLMs and multi-modal variations of LLMs grows the ability to attack the models will grow as well because the more data there is the more area there is for an adversary to inject their attack.
 Other inputs that could open models for attack include: voice, video, and music.
 These could be embedded with bad code or hidden voices that the model will unknowingly take in and interpret as proper input.
 In this case the developers did not intend for this input to be given but the model allows it undetected.